giovannimota/giovannimota/README.md

 <p align="left">
   <em>
 Hello, welcome to my profile.
-I'm Giovanni Mota, I study Systems Analysis and Development and currently work as a junior developer at Softable.
-I'm currently studying NextJS, React and React Native.
+My name is Giovanni Mota, I have a degree in Systems Analysis and Development and I currently work as a software developer at Softable.
+I currently work in the front-end area with NextJS, React and React Native and I am studying some back-end technologies and uses.
 I entered the world of programming through Arduino.
   </em>
   <br>
 </p>